Color Accounting, as explained by one of our Partners:

 - Students about to understand bookkeeping or accounting courses such as The Professional Bookkeeper (PB), The Professional Bookkeepers Guide to QuickBooks (QS), The Professional Tax Preparer Program (PTP), Profit First (PFP) and the Value Builder (VB) programs.

 When you sign-up for and enroll in the Color Accounting Self-Study program you will be shipped your own personal BaSIS Box.
 This valuable pack contains your text book, a parable about accounting, your BaSIS Framework™ and self-study materials.

-Your course portal will contain everything else you need: a downloadable Study Guide for each lesson, more than 60 instructional videos (most quite brief), online quizzes, a student forum and access to a qualified accountant for support.
+Your course portal will contain everything else you need: a downloadable Study Guide for each lesson, more than 9 hours of instruction in 60 videos (most quite brief), online quizzes, a student forum and access to a qualified accountant for support.
 In this self-study version Mark Robilliard said it best – “All the best attributes of the acclaimed classroom-based workshop, but in the convenience of your own time.”